JustSteveKing/fox/README.md

 Migrations are configured in `phinx.php` instead of the default `phinx.yml` to allow us to pull bootstrap configuration from our application.

+## Middleware Available

+* `ThrottleMiddleware` : Add rate limiting to routes or groups of routes, with customisable rate limits per attachment

 ## Mailables

 Mailables are a great way to send quick emails, I took inspiration from Laravel for how this is done.
 Thanks to Alex at CodeCourse for the amazing tutorial.

 ## Messageables